 In the Northern Territory’s Katherine region, for instance, the Jawoyn people identify the seasons in their area slightly differently: Jiorrk, from January to February is the main part of the wet; Bungarung, from March through to mid-April is when the last of the rains fall; Jungalk, from mid-April through May is the early hot dry; Malaparr from June to August is the cooler middle-dry time when burning of the land takes place (a preventative measure against bushfires); Worrwopmi in September and October is the hot and sticky early build-up; while Wakaringding in November and December is the build-up, marked by brooding thunderstorms, when the first rains fall.

 If you’re interested in learning more, see this piece on The Lost Seasons on the ABC site and the Indigenous Weather Knowledge project on Australia’s Bureau of Meteorology site.
 There’s more insight here too on Climate in Aboriginal Australia.

-While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons more closely reflected our experience this year.
+While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons have more closely reflected our experience in Cambodia.

 The Only Constant is Inconsistency and Unpredictability

-If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we also spent a lot of time this year, it was the unpredictability of the weather.
+If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we have also spent a lot of time during the wet season, it’s the unpredictability of the weather.
 As a photographer, Terence is constantly checking weather websites so we know when to schedule activities and photo shoots.
 Never has he spent so much time looking at storm patterns and never have I made and changed plans as much as I have during the last six months.